 Before we show you the list of our 50 best gifts for photographers, we have to throw in a little shameless plug.
 If the photographer in your life has a big fancy camera and no clue how to use it, the best gift is a 2 hour private photography lesson with us!
 Our photography lessons are two hours long and can be done in person at our studio in Downtown Cary, NC or over Skype anywhere in the world.

 No two lessons are alike as we customize our coaching just for you.
 If your camera settings are a mystery, you’ve got buttons you don’t understand, and/or everything looks like a snapshot you could take with your phone, let us help you.
-Photography lessons are on sale for Black Friday for just $200 for a 2-hour lesson (that’s a $50 savings!).
+Photography lessons are just $250 for a 2-hour lesson.
 A 2-hour lesson is all most people need to get a jumpstart.
-You can purchase your photography lesson gift certificate here and we will send you a gift card in the mail.
+You can purchase your photography lesson gift card by sending us an email or giving us a call (919-297-8567).

 Are you a professional photographer looking for mentoring?
 You’ll want to check out our mentoring information and private photography group for professional photographers.

 Best Gifts for Photographers Under $50 – The Practical

 Muscle Roller Stick and TheraFlow Foot Massager Roller

 - Photography is physical whether its an 8 hour wedding or 30 minutes of chasing a toddler with 10 pounds of camera gear.
 Tight muscles, sore shoulders, and aching feet keep us from doing our best.
 We love the Muscle Roller Stick ($9.99) for legs and shoulders, and the TheraFlow Foot Massager Roller ($9.97) are heaven.